.

 The ruckus was heard by two Germans inside the farmhouse, who came out warily to investigate.
 Slowly the enemy soldiers edged out of the door, automatic weapons in hand, as the American watched from nearby shadows.

-One of the Germans called out in a low voice "Ludwig, kummen zie hier!"
-And,(come here at once!).
+One of the Germans called out in a low voice "Ludwig, kummen zie hier!" ("come here at once!").
 There was no reply.
 In a slightly alarmed tone the other German called out, "Ludwig, kummen zie!"
 The only sound was the gentle rustle of tree leaves shimmering in the light breeze.
 Suddenly the stillness was shattered.
 A loud explosion and a brilliant orange flame engulfed the two Germans.
 Sergeant Canoe had tossed a grenade which found its mark.
 The pair crumbled to the ground like rag dolls, dead.

 Knowing that the grenade blast might attract more Germans to the farmhouse, Canoe hurried off into the darkness.
 Hit and run battle tactics inherited from his Indian antecedents and refined through months of paratrooper training told him the wisest course of action was to move on.
 Walking alertly through the darkness, eyes constantly attuned for possible enemy ambushes, Canoe eventually encountered three fellow members of Colonel Gavin's 505th Parachute Infantry Regiment.
 Huddled in the shadows of a clump of olive trees, two of the troopers were seriously wounded and the third was slightly injured.

 Tired from his recent endeavors and not knowing his location, Sergeant Canoe sat down next to a baby faced young trooper of Italian extraction who appeared to be still in his teens.
 The youth's jumpsuit was saturated with blood and he lay motionless.
-By the light of the moon rays seeping through the branches, Canoe could see that the badly wounded youths face was ashen.
+By the light of the moon rays seeping through the branches, Canoe could see that the badly wounded youth's face was ashen.
 He obviously was dying.
-Sergeant Canoe, the tough paratrooper, gently took the young trooper into his arms and cradled his head with the tenderness a mother would bestow upon her infant child.
-The sergeant could detect the youth's lips moving almost imperceptibly and hear the almost inaudible words, "Our Father who art in Heaven hallowed be Thy Name…....."

 "Joe's from New Jersey," the lightly wounded companion of the dying trooper whispered to Canoe.
 It was as though the other man did not want the youth to die without someone else knowing his home state.
 "Thy kingdom come, Thy will be done…."
 Silence.
 The teenaged All-American died cuddled in Sergeant Canoe's protective arms.
 Despite his excruciating pain, not once had the youth whimpered or cried out in anguish.

-From the book, "Drop Zone Sicily" authored by William Breurer, published in 1983.
+Page 68-71, from the book, "Drop Zone Sicily" authored by William Breurer, published in 1983.

 Return to Paratrooper Index Return to Welcome Page